-4. Schedule of Expenditures of Federal Awards
+5. Schedule of Expenditures of Federal Awards

 The accompanying schedule of expenditures of federal awards includes federal grant activity of the District and is presented under the modified accrual basis of accounting.
-The July 2021 Edition of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards (Uniform Guidance) requires a disclosure of the financial activities of all federally funded programs.
+The April 2022 Edition of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards (Uniform Guidance) requires a disclosure of the financial activities of all federally funded programs.
 This schedule was prepared to comply with the Uniform Guidance and state requirements.
 Therefore, some amounts presented in this schedule may differ from amounts used in the preparation of the general purpose financial statements.
 The District has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.

-The schedule below provides a reconciliation between revenues reported on the Statement of Revenues, Expenditures, and Changes in Fund Balances, and the related expenditures reported on the Schedule of Expenditures of Federal Awards.
-The reconciling amount consists of the fair value of federal food commodities received from the California Department of Education as a pass-through grant from the U.S. Department of Agriculture that are not reflected in the financial statements.
+The schedule on the following page provides a reconciliation between revenues reported on the Statement of Revenues, Expenditures, and Changes in Fund Balances, and the related expenditures reported on the Schedule of Expenditures of Federal Awards.